Guaana/guaana.github.io/api/page/about-us.md

 >**Open Collaboration Challenge** (OCC): self-organizing community of individuals coordinated towards a shared outcome, which they make publicly available to contributors and non-contributors alike

-Whether it’s your **research** or an **important cause**, these topics can be too complex to tackle on your own.
 Broadcasting your endeavor openly through Guaana Challenge **attracts inspired minds** around your call, forming a collective where ideas can rapidly be improved through an intellectual conversation.

 Open Collaboration is the best source of divergent thinking, inter-disciplinary connections, stimulating debate.
 And this is where **truly innovative** and **creative ideas** come from.